shanshan26/digitalframeworks.github.io/_posts/2016-06-26-welcome-to-class.md

 email: Shanshanwang2016@u.northwestern.edu
 ---

+I'm not sure which websites from which we can scrape data legally.
+So I used Craigslist.
 Apartment (with pictures) availabile within 30 days
 Filter: furnished, no smoking, postal code: 20005, private bath, private room, include nearby, miles: 3